 Founder of Zen Cookies Express, a late night snack delivery company serving the collegian population in Santa Barbara, California (2010).

-Non-traditional programmer, learned to code from zero-to-professional employed at market rate in 6 months without formal Computer Science background, story covered and published in Women 2.0 (2012-2013)
+Non-traditional programmer, learned to code from scratch.
+After 6 months, employed at market rate at health-tech startup Sharepractice without formal computer science background.
+Story published in Women 2.0 (2012-2013)

 Check out some of my readers’ favorite essays and guides: